davidsteimle/UsingClassesForImports/README.md

 [math]::Round($(($(Get-Date) - $Example.HireDate).TotalDays / 365),2)
 ```

 That's 3.26 years since Delia's start date.
-Now that it is a ``datetime`` object, we can do all the date or time calculations we want, such as determining an anniversary, figuring out leave accrual rate, or reformatting the date to fit a database query with a defined ``datetime`` structure.
+Now that it is a ``datetime`` object we can do all the date or time calculations we want, such as determining an anniversary, figuring out leave accrual rate, or reformatting the date to fit a database query with a defined ``datetime`` structure.

 But what about our other employees?
 There are 100 of them in our CSV and JSON files.